sape-ru/enterprise-exception/README.md

 ### For customizable exceptions parsing

 1. Do all the things for [exceptions customization](#for-exceptions-customization).
-1. You must mention all the classes you want to be parsed in the **CLASS_CODE_LIST** constant array in your base exception class.
+1. You must mention all the classes you want to be parsed in **CLASS_CODE_LIST** constant array in your base exception class.
 Like for the [globalization](#for-codes-globalization), but you can specify **0** for class codes if you don't want to use the globalization feature itself.
-1. Call the [Parser](src/CustomizableException/Parser.php)::parse() method with options and/or filters you desire!
+1. Call [Parser](src/CustomizableException/Parser.php)::parse() method with options and/or filters you desire!

 ## Near future plans